akhikhl/wuff/README.md

 #### :star: What's new

+- Version 0.0.12: fixed compatibility with JDK6 (thanks to @jstarry for contribution).

 - Version 0.0.11: introduced "white-listed" eclipse bundles when translating MANIFEST.MF bundles to gradle dependencies (contribution by @jstarry).

-- Version 0.0.10: Wuff supports Eclipse 4.4 Luna (it is even the default platform).
-- Version 0.0.10: Wuff supports generating products for Mac OS X.

 See complete list of changes in [what's new list](whatsnew.md),